8ku/blog/_posts/2023-9-17-A_small_thing_and_others.md

+---
+layout: article
+title: A small thing and others
+tags:
+  - 絮絮叨叨
+---

 Today is the second day after I finished my first IELTS exam.
 I have a long TO-DO list that I have to finish this year:
 - Practising writing
 - Keep practise speaking